Xinchro/silkroad/README.md

 I'm not looking for any colaborators right now, but if you want to contribute at all, make a pull request and I'll check it out.

 ## TODO
-1. Figure out whatever the heck these connect points are and find a nice way to implement them
-2. Add localstorage/whatever to keep/persist the current system through refreshes/pageloads
+1. Add localstorage/whatever to keep/persist the current system through refreshes/pageloads
+2. Figure out a nice way to implement the connect points, since they link to multiple stations depending on the resource (tobacco, perf. enh., metals and marine eq.)
+3. Improve the additional information (make it more useful) 3.1 Maybe add start/stop buttons to record total profit based on projection (would also need reset button with local storage)
+  3.2 Make it more presentable/readable, especially on lower resolutions (i.e. phones, etc.)
-3. Integrate Social Media so that you can tell all your friends and family where you are in the galaxy
+4. Integrate Social Media so that you can tell all your friends and family where you are in the galaxy!
+How fun!

 ## Credits
 * [Original Reddit post](http://www.reddit.com/r/EliteDangerous/comments/323fkn/the_eic_is_proud_to_announce_the_silk_road_a/ "Reddit post")